Policy and Procedure #320.0, Homework

 2.2.2 “Checking for understanding homework”

-Uses strategic questions to assess current levels of understanding and helps teachers determine next steps for instruction.
+Uses strategic questions to assess current levels of understanding and helps teachers to determine next steps for instruction.

 2.2.3 “Practice homework”